Perella Weinberg Partners Anno - GuruFocus.com

-The Offer and Consent Solicitation are being made pursuant to the Prospectus/Offer to Exchange and Schedule TO, each of which have been filed with the SEC and more fully set forth the terms and conditions of the Offer and Consent Solicitation.
+The Company has been advised that 7,389,511 Public Warrants (including 25,638 Public Warrants tendered through guaranteed delivery), or approximately 96.39% of the outstanding Public Warrants, and 96,959 Private Placement Warrants (including 18,169 Private Placement Warrants tendered through guaranteed delivery), or approximately 47.68% of the outstanding Private Placement Warrants, were validly tendered and not validly withdrawn prior to the expiration of the Offer and Consent Solicitation.
+Holders of the Warrants that were validly tendered and not validly withdrawn prior to the expiration of the Offer and Consent Solicitation will receive 0.20 shares of Class A Common Stock in exchange for each Warrant tendered by the holder and exchanged pursuant to the Offer.
+The Company expects to accept all validly tendered Warrants for exchange and settlement on or before August 23, 2022.

-The Company’s Class A Common Stock and its Public Warrants are listed on the Nasdaq Global Select Market under the symbols “PWP” and “PWPPW,” respectively.
-As of July 19, 2022, a total of 7,869,975 Warrants were outstanding, consisting of 7,666,642 Public Warrants and 203,333 Private Placement Warrants.
+In addition, pursuant to the Consent Solicitation, the Company received the approval of approximately 96.39% of the outstanding Public Warrants to amend the warrant agreement that governs the Warrants (the “Warrant Amendment”), which exceeds the 65% of the outstanding Public Warrants required to effect the Warrant Amendment.
+The Company expects to execute the Warrant Amendment concurrently with the settlement of the Offer, and thereafter, expects to exercise its right in accordance with the terms of the Warrant Amendment, to exchange all remaining untendered Warrants (including Private Placement Warrants) at an exchange ratio of 0.18 shares of Class A Common Stock for each Warrant, following which, no Public Warrants or Private Placement Warrants will remain outstanding.

-Citigroup Global Markets Inc. is acting as the Dealer Manager for the Offer and Consent Solicitation.
-Any questions or requests for assistance concerning the Offer and Consent Solicitation may be directed to Citigroup Global Markets Inc. at (212) 723-7914.
+Citigroup Global Markets Inc. was the Dealer Manager for the Offer and Consent Solicitation.
 D.F.
-King & Co., Inc. is acting as the Information Agent for the Offer and Consent Solicitation, and American Stock Transfer & Trust Company, LLC is acting as the Exchange Agent.
-Requests for documents should be directed to D.F.
-King & Co., Inc. at (866) 342-4881 (for Warrant holders) or (212) 269-5550 (for banks and brokers) or via the following email address: [email protected]
+King & Co., Inc. served as the Information Agent for the Offer and Consent Solicitation, and American Stock Transfer & Trust Company, LLC served as the Exchange Agent.

 About PWP